Agencies

 The agency must still fully disclose the relevant fees in writing to the writer before the writer enters into any contractual commitment for the project in question.

-No. The Franchise Agreement prohibits any offer of employment or purchase being made contingent on an agreement to retain the agency for financing, distribution, or sales services.
+No. The franchise agreements prohibit any offer of employment or purchase being made contingent on an agreement to retain the agency for financing, distribution, or sales services.

 Yes.
 The agency must report on a yearly basis the films on which it has performed financing, distribution, or sales services and the names of the writers employed on those films.
-The Guild will then be able to check in with the writers to ensure the agency complied with their obligations under the Franchise Agreement.
+The Guild will then be able to check in with the writers to ensure the agency complied with their obligations under the franchise agreements.

-No. The Franchise Agreement contains a standard representation agreement (commonly known as “Rider W”), which contains basic protections for writers.
+No. The franchise agreements contain a standard representation agreement (commonly known as “Rider W”), which contains basic protections for writers.
 Rider W applies to any writer-agent representation agreement, whether that agreement is written or oral.

-The Franchise Agreement permits writers and agents to negotiate for additional terms that do not conflict with Rider W.
+The franchise agreements permit writers and agents to negotiate for additional terms that do not conflict with Rider W.

 We encourage you to contact the Agency Department.
 In addition, you may want to consult with your entertainment attorney.